Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Results and Discussion

+where $i,j=B,Q,S$ corresponding to baryon number, electric charge and strangeness respectively.
+In the leading order approximation of the pressure (Eq.\ref{preappx}), the baryon number susceptibilities, baryon-strangeness correlation and baryon-electric charge correlations are respectively given by\cite{Huovinen:2017ogf}

+where, $P_{j}^{\text{id}}=Tn_{j}^{\text{id}}$ is the partial pressure of $j^{\text{th}}$ species.
+In the above equations, the first term represents purely non-interacting part and the second term represents contribution from the repulsive interaction.

+Recently, different sets of hadron lists compiled from PDG 2016 and 2020 tables have been used to confront the thermodynamics of HRG model with LQCD results.
+In the present work, we shall use a latest version of the list, namely QMHRG2020 used in reference~\cite{Bollweg:2021vqf}.
+This list includes all the confirmed (3-and 4-star baryon resonances) and unconfirmed (1- and 2-star baryon resonances as well as mesons not listed in the PDG 2020 summary tables) hadrons.
+Furthermore, QMHRG2020 list also includes quark-model states in the strange and non-strange baryon sectors.

-MFHRG model is characterised by two parameters, namely $K_M$ and $K_B$.
-We first confront the MFHRG results of second order cumulants with LQCD results to establish the best fit values of these parameters.
-In the present work we adopt an approach in which mean-field interactions are included only for baryon-baryon pair and antibaryon-antibaryon pairs.
-This corresponds to minimal mean-field extension of HRG model that does not affect meson-meson and meson-baryon interactions, which are presumed to be dominated by resonance formation, which is the basis of ideal HRG model by construction.
+MFHRG model is characterized by two parameters, namely $K_M$ and $K_B$.
+We first confront the MFHRG results of second order susceptibilities with the recent LQCD results to establish the best fit values of these parameters.
+We adopt a simple version of the MFHRG model in which mean-field interactions are included only for meson-meson pairs, baryon-baryon pairs and antibaryon-antibaryon pairs.
+We neglect repulsive interaction between baryons and mesons.
+This corresponds to minimal mean-field extension of the HRG model.
+Note that the meson-baryon interactions are presumed to be dominated by resonance formation, which is the basis of ideal HRG model by construction.
 For the baryon–antibaryon system the short-range repulsive interactions are unlikely due to annihilation processes, which are included in the hadron resonance gas at equilibrium .
-The absence of short-range repulsion in the baryon–antibaryon system leads to only a small correction, since mesons dominate at small $\mu_B$ and since there are very few antibaryons at large $\mu_B$\cite{}.
+The absence of short-range repulsion in the baryon–antibaryon system leads to only a small correction, since mesons dominate at small $\mu_B$ and since there are very few antibaryons at large $\mu_B$\cite{Andronic:2012ut}.

+In the hydrodynamic description of matter produced in heavy-ion collision, the equation of state of mean-field HRG has been discussed in reference \cite{Sollfrank:1996hd}.
+Values discussed in this reference, $K=0.450\:\text{GeV.fm}^3$ and $0.660\:\text{GeV.fm}^3$ correspond to $T_c=165$ MeV and 140 MeV respectively.
+In the current work, we have compared the results of the HRG model with the lattice QCD results with $T_c\sim 155$ MeV.
+So, it is reasonable to restrict $K_B = 0.4 - 0.5\text{GeV.fm}^3$.
+Past studies show that the strength of mesonic repulsive interaction is small compared to that of baryons\cite{Vovchenko:2016rkn}.
+The validity of choice of $K_M$, however, can only be judged {\it{a posteriori}}..